chinapedia/wikipedia.abstract.en/Page/Timeline_of_the_evolutionary_history_of_life.md

 Palaeozoic Era

-542 Ma – 251.0 Ma and contains the Cambrian, Ordovician, Silurian, Devonian, Carboniferous and Permian periods.
-Nautilus_profile.jpgs flourished during the early Paleozoic era, from the Late Cambrian, where they constituted the main predatory animals.[63]]] Haikouichthys_3d.png, a jawless fish, is popularized as one of the earliest fishes and probably a basal chordate or a basal craniate.[64] ]] Sa-fern.jpg first appear in the fossil record about 360 million years ago in the late Devonian period.[65]]]
+542 Ma – 251.0 Ma and contains the Cambrian, Ordovician, Silurian, Devonian, Carboniferous and Permian periods. s flourished during the early Paleozoic era, from the Late Cambrian, where they constituted the main predatory animals.[63]]] , a jawless fish, is popularized as one of the earliest fishes and probably a basal chordate or a basal craniate.[64] ]] first appear in the fossil record about 360 million years ago in the late Devonian period.[65]]]

   Date                              Event
   --------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------